wawandco/maildoor/README.md

 - Application logic should live in the application, not in the library.
 ## TODO

+- [ ] Optimize: CSS to only be the one used (Tailwind CSS can do this)
+- [ ] Add: Login flow diagram
 - [ ] Build: Default SMTP senderFn
-- [ ] Review: Default logo and favicon
 - [ ] Add: Error pages (500 and 404)
 - [ ] Design: Default afterLogin and logout hooks (Cookie based)
 - [ ] Design: Authentication Middleware ❓